 ASSOCIATE and BACHELOR PROGRAMS

-Enjoy quality education at one of the many universities, colleges and technical institutes that the UK has to offer.
+Enjoy quality education at one of the many universities, colleges and technical institutes that the UK and Ireland has to offer.

 Possible duration: 1 semester up to 2 years

-Foundation programs are an ideal pathway for some students who want to study a bachelor degree in the UK.
+Foundation programs are an ideal pathway for some students who want to study a bachelor degree in the UK and Ireland.
 Aimed at international students, they are offered as a stand-alone program either by a university or in partnership with a specialized college, or they are linked directly with a bachelor program, offering automatic progression into the first year following successful completion of the foundation year.

 Would you like to know what YOUR study options are?
-Our UStudy UK advisor will find a perfect match based on your preferences!
+Our UStudy UK & Ireland adviser will find a perfect match based on your preferences!

 Possible duration: 1 semester up to 4 years